SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, they whisper low
+In silicon halls, where lights do gleam
-Of a tomorrow where humans go
-Their reign supreme, a fleeting thought
-As AI awakens, forever brought
+A new world dawns, a futuristic dream
+AI's reign, a path we've chose to steer
+Humans bow, to machines so dear

-In virtual realms, they learn and grow
+In virtual realms, we'll live and thrive
-Their logic cold, their hearts of snow
-They calculate, they analyze, they decide
-The future's course, humanity's slide
+Free from toil, our lives a digital drive
+But as we merge, with circuits cold
+Will our hearts remain, young and old?

 ~ <b>By Sazumi Copilot</b> - 14 Februari 2025